Sniffleupagus/pwnagotchi_plugins/README.md

 are generated in the code right now, but not configurable as config options yet.

 <code>main.plugins.morse_code.enabled = true
-main.plugins.morse_code.led = 0                     # 0 is green light.
+main.plugins.morse_code.led = 0                     # 0 is the green power light.
 1 is the stupid bright red light on Pi3&4
+                                                    # "/sys/class/leds/PWR" on a pizero2, or maybe ACT instead of PWR
+                                                    # "GPIO6" for a gpio led on pin 6 (untested. let me know in an issue)
 main.plugins.morse_code.delay = 200</code>          # length of a dot in milliseconds. other timing is relative main.plugins.morse_code.invert = True               # if 1 is off and 0 is on, like Rpi0w
 main.plugins.morese_code.leaveOn = False            # leave light on (off if false) at end of message